 If you have questions about Hit The Bricks, please contact Brad Shugoll.

-The 17th annual Hit the Bricks for the Brian Piccolo Cancer Research Drive is scheduled for Monday, September 28th through Thursday, October 1st.
+The 18th annual Hit the Bricks is scheduled for Thursday, September 30, 2021.

-Register to run, or make a donation to help support innovative cancer research at Wake Forest Baptist Health on the 2020 event website, below.
+Register to run or make a donation to help support innovative cancer research at the Comprehensive Cancer Center at Atrium Health.

 “Hit the Bricks is a great time for the Wake Forest Community to come together and participate in a great cause in the spirit of Pro Humanitate. - Hannah Cook ('21)”